influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/influxd-cli/run.md

 ---
 title: influxd run
-description: The `influxd run` command restores backup data and metadata from an InfluxDB backup directory.
+description: The `influxd run` command starts and runs all the processes necessary for InfluxDB to function.
 menu:
   influxdb_1_7:
     name: influxd run
     weight: 10
-    parent: influxd
+    parent: influxd-cli
 ---

 The `influxd run` command is the default command for `influxd`.